 The origin of the phrase “Holy Toledo” is a hotly contested topic.
 However, at least one origin story traces its roots back to the Holy Kingdom of Toledo in Spain.
-Toledo is a hill town in central Spain with a curious religious history.
+This is a hill town in central Spain with a curious religious history.
 We recently took a walking tour of the Toledo attractions to understand what makes this place so unique.

-My interest in Toledo, Spain started some 25 years before.
+My interest in this city started some 25 years before.
 As a high school student, friends of my parents had visited Toledo and brought back incredible photos of a hill-top town with stunning architecture.
 I was in my geeky architecture phase, and loved the photos.

 On our first trip to Spain in 2008, I’d wanted to visit Toledo but we couldn’t fit it into our already jam-packed trip.
 I knew we’d be back.

 A recent trip to Madrid brought us back and my goal of visiting the Toledo attractions of churches, mosques and synagogues would be realized!
 To make the most of our time at this UNESCO World Heritage Site and learn the most possible, I booked us into a Context Travel walking tour of Toledo.
 Truthfully, a walking tour is one of the single best things to do in Toledo to understand this complex and unique city.

-For hundreds of years, Toledo has been a center of culture, religion and education since the medieval times.
+For hundreds of years, this city has been a center of culture, religion and education since the medieval times.
 In this city, Christians and Jews lived in peaceful coexistence with Muslims and under Islamic rule.
-For this reason, Toledo is known as the “melting pot of three cultures.”
+For this reason, it is known as the “melting pot of three cultures.”

-The center of Toledo life today is the Cathedral.
+The center of life today is the Cathedral.
 This magnificent building from the seventh and eighth centuries features cavernous spaces, intimate alcoves, Gothic alters and spectacular religious painting by the Spanish Enlightenment master Francisco de Goya.
 As in the similar cathedral not far away in Segovia, it would be easy to spend an entire day exploring this incredible Cathedral, but there are other Toledo attractions to explore.